XIAOYixuan/XIAOYixuan.github.io/teaching/2024_current_topics_in_speech_tech/tts/index.md

 - normalization
     - preprocessing: motivation of preprocessing - NSWs, how to handle NSWs
     {% include sidenote.html id="note-preprocessing" note="example solution: rule-based, neural models" %}
+    - tokenization:
-    - tokenization: motivation {% include sidenote.html id="note-tokenization" note="as inputs, ease the other operations" %} and methods {% include sidenote.html id="note-tokenization-methods" note="rule-based, neural models, statistics-based methods" %}
+        - motivation {% include sidenote.html id="note-tokenization" note="as inputs, ease the other operations" %} and methods {% include sidenote.html id="note-tokenization-methods" note="rule-based, neural models, statistics-based methods" %}
+        - summary: prepare inputs for other models, ease phonetic analysis, provide prosodic features
-    - end of sentence: why do we need this
+    - end of sentence prediction: provide prosodic features
 - phonetic analysis (G2P)
+    - motivation {% include sidenote.html id="note-g2p" note="e.g., pronunciation varies for different abbreviations or acronyms" %}
-    - motivation (use an example to illustrate), the goal of G2P
+    - goal of G2P: turn graphemes to phonemes
-    - rule-based solution → two issues
+    - rule-based solution → two issues {% include sidenote.html id="note-rule-based" note="e.g., large vocabulary, OOV" %}
     - WFST → use less storage
     - neural models → handle oov
 - prosodic analysis
     - prosody: what are they, example, fine-grained prosodic features and high-level features
     - how to extract prosodic features: signal processing tools, two example application
     {% include sidenote.html id="note-prosodic-features" note="how they’re used in training, how they’re used in dataset construction" %}

 # Acoustic Models

 - input and output
-- the probabilistic view of acoustic modelling, the difference between ASR and TTS’s acoustic modelling
+- the learning objective difference between ASR and TTS

 ## Basic DNN synthesis

 - input and output representation (vectorized i/o)
+    - how to prepare the input
 - alignment problem
-    - a naive solution: simple upsampling → problems,  so we can intor duration model
+    - a naive solution: simple upsampling
+        - the problem of this solution {% include sidenote.html id="note-naive-upsampling" note="not every phone takes the same amount of output frames, so we need a duration model" %}
-    - why do we need the duration model, how to train this model → so we can move on to forced alignment
+        - duration model: how to train this model
+            - how to prepare the labels {% include sidenote.html id="note-duration-model-labels" note="forced alignment is needed" %}
+            - how to prepare the inputs
+            - what is the task
-    - forced alignment
+    - advanced solutions: forced alignment involved
         - HMM-GMM ASR acoustic model + searching algorithm
-        - weakness → prepare for the attention mechanism and duration prediction
+    - model implicitly learns the alignment: attention-based mechanism or duration prediction which trained together with the TTS {% include sidenote.html id="note-attention" note="would be covered in tacotron and fastspeech later" %}
 - weakness of DNN model

 ## RNN, Tacotron

-- overview of the structure, input/output, reconstruction algorithm
+- overview of the structure, input/output, wave reconstruction algorithm (griffin-lim)
-- intro AutoRegressive (AR)
+- what is AutoRegressive (AR)
 - important designs
     - encoder-attention-decoder architecture
     - encoder